Daniel Wyllie: Career

-Wyllie's television work includes Bastard Boys, Bad Cop, Bad Cop, Underbelly and The Code.
-From 2005 to 2007, he had the role of Charlie Jackson in the drama series Love My Way, for which he received a Silver Logie for "Most Outstanding Actor in a Drama Series" in 2004.
-He also received Australian Film Institute Awards nominations in 2005, 2006 and 2007.
+From 2004 to 2007, Wyllie played a main role as Charlie Jackson in all three seasons of the drama series Love My Way, opposite Claudia Karvan, Asher Keddie and Brendan Cowell.
+The role saw him nominated for a Silver Logie for Most Outstanding Actor in a Drama Series for three consecutive years, from 2005 to 2007 – winning in 2006.
+He also received Australian Film Institute Awards nominations for his portrayal in 2005, 2006 and 2007.